koronkowy/koronkowy/README.md

 Current Employment / Main Projects
 ==================================

--   [LaBac Collective](https://labac.dev/) / [hatemail.io](https://hatemail.substack.com/): Editorial staff and key organizer.
+-   [cabal](https://cabal.cx/) / [hatemail.io](https://hatemail.substack.com/): Editorial staff and key organizer.
 Working in an international collective to develop and support projects that advance values of online consent, privacy, equity and liberty.
 Performing security assessments for at-risk and targeted people (https://cyberabuse.nyc/), creating, curating and supporting community works that progress personal security confidence, and monitoring pervasive threats online and investigating harassment campaigns.
 Supporting a diverse community in finding and vetting job opportunities, working with candidates to bolster their resumes and CVs, managing relationships with hiring employers to introduce talent, and developing a embedded job hunting platform.
 Writing, research, and editing support for unique editorials and news on threat intel, cybersecurity, hacking, privacy, tech ethics, tech-based harassment, politics & other relevant topics for hatemail.io.

 -   [HushCon](https://hushcon.com/): I started attending HushCon in 2019 at HushCon West in Seattle, WA.
 I’ve been back to HushCon West every year since.
 And now I am helping organize the conference as a sponsorship coordinator!
 HushCon is a premier security conference with hush rules on all talks that happen.
 I also attended HushCon East located in NYC in 2022 and plan to attend again this year.
 Please [reach out](https://hushcon.com/sponsors.php) if you’d like to talk about sponsorship.

+-   [SeaGL (Seattle GNU/Linux conference)](https://seagl.org/): I’m back helping with SeaGL in 2024, assisting the main event coordinator directly in any areas that might make things easier for them / to fill in holes in the org.
+In 2021 I helped out the fantastic Seattle [FLOSS (free/libre/open source software)](https://en.wikipedia.org/wiki/Free_and_open-source_software#FLOSS) conference.
+I served the org as the volunteer coordination committee co-chair and code of conduct co-chair.
+I also participated in or sat in on the programming, finance, partnerships, and tech committees.
+During the conference I managed a team of speaker wranglers, troubleshooted live streams run by Streamyard and Restream, helped with the custom Element based Matrix server hosting the conference’s chat platform, assisted speakers/attendees/sponsors with any help requests, and moderated channels throughout the conference.

 -   [stickerlife.org](https://stickerlife.org/): This is a small archive project that I took on a few years back to digitize and make archived in quality format any and all stickers that are part of the information security world.
 These are either mailed in or ethically harvested.
 I also design and make stickers & send them out (sometimes for charity, even)!
 I have the capacity to do small press runs of stickers, and want to do more.

--   [hackroost](koronkowy.github.io/hackroost/): ([gh repo](https://github.com/koronkowy/hackroost)) Tiny link list project that was a continuation of an old pinned tweet I had where I collected a list of places cybersecurity talks are uploaded on YouTube.
+-   [hackroost](https://hackroost.net/): ([gh repo](https://github.com/koronkowy/hackroost)) Tiny link list project that was a continuation of an old pinned tweet I had where I collected a list of places cybersecurity talks are uploaded on YouTube.

 Publications / Public Work
 ==========================